Free Website Content - Relationship Networking

 Where to Network:

-So many people wear multiple hats; everyone and anyone could
+So many people wear multiple hats; everyone and anyone

-possibly be a networking opportunity.
-However, just like
+could possibly be a networking opportunity.
+However,

-offers the most potential.
+networking offers the most potential.

 1. Trade associations or industry specific organization.